greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Added a "processor" concept, making it possible to modify the capture before it's send to a destination.
 Currently there is only an internal implementation which replaces the TitleFix plugin.
 * Added Office destinations (Word, Excel, Powerpoint & Outlook) with dynamic resolving of open "instances".
 * Added Ctrl/shift logic to the editor, hard to explain (see help) but hold one of the keys down and draw..
+* Added a color picker in the color dialog.
+* Added shadow & torn edges

 0.8.1 Build 1483